KTH-RPL/dufomap/README.md

 This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program ([WASP](https://wasp-sweden.org/)) funded by the Knut and Alice Wallenberg Foundation

-The original DUFOMap code is from the fork repo: [https://github.com/UnknownFreeOccupied/ufomap/tree/dufomap](https://github.com/UnknownFreeOccupied/ufomap/tree/dufomap) as it based on ufomap structure.
+The original DUFOMap code is from the fork repo: [UnknownFreeOccupied/ufomap/tree/dufomap](https://github.com/UnknownFreeOccupied/ufomap/tree/dufomap).
 Feel free to explore below projects that use [ufomap](https://github.com/UnknownFreeOccupied/ufomap) (attach code links as follows):
 - [RA-L'24 DUFOMap, Dynamic Awareness]()
 - [RA-L'23 SLICT, SLAM](https://github.com/brytsknguyen/slict)